 Candidates can benefit greatly from the partnership between Lawrence Tech, a university known for its established technological curriculum and expertise with high-tech tools, and Marygrove College, which has extensive experience in teacher education and certification.
 Furthermore, the Master of Educational Technology program is one of only a few such programs offered in the metropolitan Detroit area.
-It is also approved by the State of Michigan (through Marygrove College) to provide teachers the training required for the NP (educational technology) endorsement on their teaching certificates.
-Teachers who complete seven core courses of the Master of Educational Technology degree are not only eligible for NP endorsement (contact email@example.com to apply), but also have earned more than half the credits they need to earn the degree.
-The program is self-paced, completely on-line and asynchronous.
+It is also approved by the State of Michigan to provide teachers the training required for the NP (educational technology) endorsement on their teaching certificates.
+Teachers who complete seven core courses of the Master of Educational Technology degree are not only eligible for NP endorsement (contact email@example.com if you have questions), but also have earned more than half the credits they need to earn the degree.
+The program is self-paced and completely on-line and asynchronous.

 Other distinctive features: